pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

   // set it to "0" if you want to disable auto archiving entirely console.deploymentService.autoArchiveTimeout = "30m"

-Limiting the number of paralell steps
+Limiting the number of parallel steps
 """""""""""""""""""""""""""""""""""""

 When running deployments in parallel, there is, by default, no limitation on how many steps can be executed at the same time.
 Depending on the size of your system, this may put a lot of stress on your infrastructure (like the network, binary repositories, etc...).
 In order to limit how many steps can run in parallel, you can define this property in the glu configuration file (``console-server/conf/glu-console-webapp.groovy``)::